 As I love to compare my experiences before and after living in Portugal, I’d like to say that in Bulgaria, we celebrate Trifon Zarezan – the day of the Guardian of vine growers instead, with a lot of wine on the 14th of February.
 So I’ll recommend excellent wine destinations, too.

-This is the second edition of the Top 10 Most Romantic places to visit in Portugal, and we have one new place that made it to the top.
+This is the third edition of the Top 10 Most Romantic Places to visit in Portugal, and we have one new place that made it to the top.
 Scroll down to find out which it is.

 1. Santa Cruz and Areas do Seixo